LLNL/axom/src/components/sidre/docs/sphinx/group.rst

 (such as "..").

 ----------------------------
-Methods to operate on Groups
+Methods to Operate on Groups
 ----------------------------

 The following lists summarize Group methods that support operations related to